 Nutrition Research: Making a Difference

-For 25 years, CFDR has been investing in research that contributes to the health of Canadians.
-By strategically funding projects across the country, we're helping to push the boundaries of nutritional knowledge, improve dietetic practice and public health policies, and provide insight into emerging issues that will shape the future of the profession.
+For 27 years, CFDR has been investing in research that contributes to the health of Canadians.
+By strategically funding projects across the country, we are helping to push the boundaries of nutritional knowledge, improve dietetic practice and public health policies, and providing insight into emerging issues that will shape the future of the dietetic profession.

-Annually, CFDR provides research grant awards to dietitians who wish to explore a question that relates directly to their practice and will be directly applicable to improving the nutritional health of Canadians.
+Annually, CFDR provides research grant awards to dietitians and members of Dietitians of Canada who wish to explore a question that relates directly to their practice and will be directly applicable to improving the nutritional health of Canadians.

 University of Alberta